AnirudhMaiya/pytorch-Group-Normalization/README.md

 ## Overview

-Group Normalization is a normalization technique where channel statistics are computed over a group of channels.
-Group Norm becomes Layer Norm when all channels are used to compute mean and SD and becomes Instance Norm when only a single channel is used to compute mean and SD.
+Group Normalization is a normalization technique where adjacent channel statistics are used to normalize the channels present in that particular group.
+Group normalization becomes Layer normalization when all channels are used to compute mean and standard deviation and becomes Instance normalization when only a single channel is used to compute mean and standard deviation.
 The main claim of Group Norm is that adjacent channels are not independent.<br>
 I wanted to investigate the fact whether Group Norm really takes advantage of adjacent channel statistics.
 Turns out it does.

 ## Experiment